-802.1 bridging has been implemented in cost effective manner, so an implementation with EUI-64 would require more memory, but would not be a significant increase.
+802.1 bridging has been implemented in cost effective manner, so an implementation that handles bridging EUI-64 and EUI-48 only a small addition to the processing power and memory in existing bridgeing solutions.

 b) Reasonable cost for performance.